Chart Color Schemes

 Melba faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is high at approximately 56%, covering around 1,911 people.
+The rate of private health cover is high at approximately 56%, covering about 1,911 people.
 Mental health issues impact 10.1% of residents, while asthma affects 9.6%.
-A total of 65.9% of residents declare themselves completely clear of medical ailments, compared to 68.1% across the Australian Capital Territory.
-The area has 16.7% of residents aged 65 and over (565 people), higher than the 15.3% in the Australian Capital Territory.
+About 65.9% of residents declare themselves completely clear of medical ailments, compared to 68.1% across the Australian Capital Territory.
+The area has 16.7% of residents aged 65 and over (565 people), which is higher than the 15.3% in the Australian Capital Territory.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health